-1. BEREC shall publish a summary of all contributions received and an explanation as to how the views expressed were taken into account in the final position, taking into account confidentiality requests submitted.
+1. BEREC shall publish a summary of all contributions received and an explanation as to how the results of the consultation were taken into account in the final position, to be published on the BEREC website, taking into account confidentiality requests submitted.
 All contributions shall also be published on the BEREC website, unless specified otherwise by the author in accordance with Article 5.